Irish traditional music: Repertoire

 Traditional dance music includes reels (2/2 or 4/4), hornpipes (4/4 with swung eighth notes), and jigs (double and single jigs are in 6/8 time).
 Jigs come in various other forms for dancing – the slip jig and hop jig are commonly written in 9/8 time.

-Later additions to the repertoire include the waltz (3/4 with a heavy accent on the down beat) and, in Donegal, mazurkas in the same time signature, though with an accent on the 2nd beat.
-Donegal is also notable for its "highland," a sort of Irish version of the Scottish strathspey, but with a feel closer to a reel with the occasional scots snap.
+Later additions to the repertoire include the waltz (3/4 with a heavy accent on the down beat) and, in County Donegal, mazurkas in the same time signature, though with an accent on the 2nd beat.
+Donegal is also notable for its "highland", a sort of Irish version of the Scottish strathspey, but with a feel closer to a reel with the occasional scots snap.

-Polkas are a type of 2/4 tune mostly found in the Sliabh Luachra area, at the border of Cork and Kerry, in the south of Ireland.
+Polkas are a type of 2/4 tune mostly found in the Sliabh Luachra area, at the border of Counties Cork and Kerry, in the south of Ireland.
 Another distinctive Munster rhythm is the Slide in 12/8 time.

 Style

 The concept of "style" is of large importance to Irish traditional musicians.
-At the start of the last century (1900), distinct variation in regional styles of performance existed.
+At the start of the 19th century, distinct variation in regional styles of performance existed.
 With the release of American recordings of Irish traditional musicians (e.g. Michael Coleman 1927) and increased communications and travel opportunities, regional styles have become more standardised.
 Regional playing styles remain nonetheless, as evidenced by the very different playing styles of musicians from Donegal (e.g. Tommy Peoples), Clare (e.g. brothers John & James Kelly) and Sliabh Luachra (e.g. Jacky Daly).
 Donegal fiddle playing is characterised by fast, energetic bowing, with the bow generating the majority of the ornamentation; Clare fiddle playing is characterised by slower bowing, with the fingering generating most of the ornamentation.
 While bowed triplets (three individual notes with the bow reversed between each) are more common in Donegal, fingered triplets and fingered rolls (five individual notes fingered with a single bow stroke) are very common in Clare.

 Stage performers from the 1970s and 1980s (groups such as The Bothy Band, or soloists such as Kevin Burke) have used the repertoire of traditional music to create their own groups of tunes, without regard to the conventional 'sets' or the constraint of playing for dancers.
 Burke's playing is an example of an individual, unique, distinctive style, a hybrid of his classical training, the traditional Sligo fiddle style and various other influences.